-You might be worried your dog has eaten the cob of some corn without your realising – perhaps you notice it’s missing from the garbage far too late, and are really concerned that your dog has eaten it and is going to suffer for it.
+You might be worried your dog has eaten the cob of some corn without your realizing – perhaps you notice it’s missing from the garbage far too late, and are concerned that your dog has eaten it and is going to suffer for it.

 Calling your vet is a good first step, but you want to be certain your dog has eaten the cob of some corn first.
 Look for signs of sudden energy dips, or very intense dehydration – even vomiting over and over as they try and clear what has likely become an internal blockage.

 Moreover, do your utmost not to panic.
 Your dog considers you his or her master, after all, and that means that if he or she sees you panicking about something they’ve done, they’re that much more likely to follow suit.

 As you likely already know, getting overexcited in a time of risk only puts them in more danger – be calm and patient as you work to soothe and help your pet.